 - The Place of Forsyth

-Our Arts Community Service Program encourages members to promote and support arts activities.
+Arts & Culture Community Service Program encourages members to promote and support arts activities.
 It is designed to inspire clubwomen and promote programs and projects that include music, dance, drama, theatre, and other arts-related areas, both traditional and innovative.
 The Eggstraordinary Outdoor Art Project originated with the Sawnee Woman’s Club and 3 other organizations in 2008 to beautify the community and raise art awareness in Forsyth County.

-The Conservation Community Service Program is designed for members to maintain and promote an appreciation for our environment.
+The Environment Community Service Program is designed for members to maintain and promote an appreciation for our environment.
 Through preservation, maintenance, and restoration of our natural resources, we strive to educate members about the importance of beautifying our communities; preserving, maintaining, and restoring natural resources; and stimulating citizen action to address these concerns.
 Each member is encouraged to recycle each month and engages regularly with groups such as Reaping Nature Educational Outreach and Keep Forsyth County Beautiful.
-Sawnee Woman’s Club members maintain a mile-long stretch of Marketplace Blvd. in Cumming as a part of KFCB Adopt-A-Road program.
+Sawnee Woman’s Club members maintained a mile-long stretch of Marketplace Blvd. in Cumming as a part of KFCB Adopt-A-Road program.

 - American Proteins